-The midterm will be held in class (2 hours).
-You will be given a research article minus the abstract and discussion, so you will get the title, methods, results and references.
+- 1. You will be given a research article minus the abstract and discussion, so you will get the title, methods, results and references.
 You will be given 2 hours to write the abstract and discussion.
-No preparation is required.
+No preparation is required. - 2.
+Short answer questions.
+Questions will be based on lectures and research articles covered in weeks 1 -6, and also the documentary in Week 5.

+Students will be asked to vote to choose their preference of exam format in class on Week 4.
 Final Exam (3 hours) (30%):